Loans and Sampling Policies and Procedures

 Destructive Sampling Request Policy

-Researchers may request samples of skin, hair, feathers, toe pads, or bone from traditional specimens for DNA, isotope, or other analyses.
+Researchers may request samples of organs, skin, scale, or bone from traditional specimens for DNA, isotope, or other analyses.
 However, because our collections are finite resources, one of our primary responsibilities is to protect the MSB holdings to insure that they are available for use by future generations of researchers.

 Requests for destructive sampling of museum specimens should follow the same general guidelines as for tissues.
 While we do approve such requests, they are evaluated more stringently than other requests.